shafdo/Mini-Text-Toolkit/README.md

 ## Pre-requisites

 * Python 3
 * A module named pysimplegui.
-You can easily install it with `pip install pysimplegui` or run mtt and .
+You can easily install it with `pip install pysimplegui`.

 ## Installation